-How to Start Bible Journaling for Beginners: Stickers, Stamps & Simple Steps
+How to Start Bible Journaling for Beginners: A Complete Guide

 If you've ever wanted to make your Bible study feel more personal and creative — but assumed you needed to be an artist to pull it off — this guide is for you.